Tapestry Studio Viewing Balcony | Mon-Fri 12:00-15:00 Sat 10:30-17:00 | Free Admission

 Born in Paisley, McFadyen (b.1950) has spent a lifetime exploring the sublime landscape tradition.
 His career connects the generation of abstract painters who taught him at Chelsea College of Art in the 1970s with an alternative strand of British realism.
 While paintings Mallaig and Estuary Music are almost minimalist, many of the paintings are void of human presence, instead inviting the viewer to inhabit the haunting and occasionally hostile panoramas of land and sea before them.

-Curator Christina Jansen, says, McFadyen paints the exterior world with a cool detachment that carries an emotional punch, and this exhibition perfectly describes his approach – floating through the landscape to find and show the strange enigmatic portion only seen when looking for something else.
+Christina Jansen, Director of The Scottish Gallery, says, McFadyen paints the exterior world with a cool detachment that carries an emotional punch, and this exhibition perfectly describes his approach – floating through the landscape to find and show the strange enigmatic portion only seen when looking for something else.
 The eponymous painting Lost Boat Party is a monumental work, depicting a seaside funfair which appears to have detached itself from the land and is slowly drifting out to sea.
 The metaphor for the human condition is unavoidable, and many of the paintings in the exhibition describe the sea with all its implications of threat and indifference, as well as painterly possibility.

 Saturday 12 June, 11am ONLINE Curator Tour: Jock McFadyen’s Lost Boat Party

 Wednesday 30 June, 6pm ONLINE Making The Mallaig Commission

 Saturday 31 July, 11am ONLINE Edinburgh Art Festival launch event with Jock McFadyen & Simon Groom

 Thursday 12 August, 11am ONLINE Edi Stark Talks Art with Jock McFadyen